-A friend of mine (we’ll call her Fran*) recently had some bad news.
-Someone they thought they could trust, let them down in a really bad way.
+Fran* recently had some bad news.
+Someone she thought she could trust, let her down in a really bad way.

 As we talked through how she felt about it, she had this sudden moment of clarity.
 The person Fran cared for didn’t love her back, at least not in the way she’d hoped.

 Whilst on the one hand Fran felt enlightened, on the other you could see the pain in her face at the prospect of this revelation.
 “But she should love me.
 She’s my mum”.

 Fran’s mother hadn’t been able to provide emotional warmth or kindness, and a lot of the time displayed narcissistic and toxic traits: it was always her mum’s way or no way, indignant when anyone dared to stand up to her (claiming a lack of respect) and playing the injured party if anyone answered back.

 This type of mother will see her child as an accessory – a parent was all about making the mum look good – and woe betide if they didn’t.

 She was always right.
 Fran was always “wrong”.
 And, just to make life more difficult, her mum would play her siblings off against each other – having clear favourites.
 The punishment for falling short was often silence, that lasted days if not weeks.
 It was abuse but without the fists.
 Fran’s mum used guilt as a weapon.

 Through my therapeutic practice, I know a lot of people can relate to this.
 It might be a partner that lets us down.
 Sometimes it’s a friend.
 It’s always heartbreaking when we realise we’ve been duped, conned or just taken for a ride.

 But when it’s a parent, where do you go with that?